Norgestrel: Synthesis

 Chemical syntheses of norgestrel have been published.

 History

 Norgestrel was first introduced, as a birth control pill in combination with ethinylestradiol, under the brand name Eugynon in Germany in 1966.
 It was subsequently marketed as a combined birth control pill with ethinylestradiol in the United States under the brand name Ovral in 1968, and was marketed in many other countries as well.

+The contraceptive efficacy of norgestrel was established in the U.S. with the original approval for prescription use in 1973.

+In July 2023, the FDA approved norgestrel for over-the-counter sale.
+The FDA granted the approval to Laboratoire HRA Pharma which was acquired by Perrigo Company plc.